 I had so much fun making the jeep patterns that I decided to try my hand at construction equipment, creating these designs:

 When we started making ocean-themed quilts, it was logical to include a few boats and ships in our fleet of paper pieced vehicles.
 Here are some of my favorites:

-I keep a list of potential designs to create, as time permits, and to add to our selection of construction equipment, farm vehicles, ships, and trains.
+I keep a list of potential designs to create, as time permits, and add to our selection of construction equipment, farm vehicles, ships, and trains.
+You can find the complete design line-up in our pattern shop!
 I’m also open to suggestions if you don’t see the vehicle that you’re hoping to find; I’d be happy to work with you.

 So now you know a little more about me, and why I love quilting.
 That’s my story, and I’m sticking to it.

 Want to read more about Susan, my partner in crime?
 Click here!